 Common manifestations of EDS include joint pain, joint dislocations, migraines, gastrointestinal problems, numbness, and unpredictable allergic reactions.
 Many patients develop postural orthostatic tachycardia syndrome (POTS), a condition characterized by dizziness with standing or exertion.

-Dr. Saperstein has diagnosed and treated over 500 patients with EDS.
+Dr. Saperstein has diagnosed and treated over 1500 patients with EDS and POTS.
 He and his team at the Center provide care for the numerous complications of EDS: joint pain, headaches, POTS, GI problems, and mast cell activation syndrome.